-19.7 Buffers And Titles
+19.1.7 Buffers And Titles

-Data Presets store text strings and image file links, and allow you to quickly update those aspects of a title page on demand.
+Data Presets store text strings and image file links, allowing you to quickly update those aspects of a title page on demand.

-19.7.1 To access from your control surface
+To access Buffers from your control surface:

 - 1. Delegate a specific Buffer slot containing the target graphic you wish to control.
 Hold down SHIFT + MEM - 2.
 Press the button on the PGM A/C row at left corresponding to the desired Buffer. - 3.
 Hold down SHIFT + MACRO and punch the button on the PGM A/C row at left that corresponds to the Data Preset you wish to recall.